 7. Johnny Depp: from Kentucky, United States of America to Saint Tropez, France

 John Christopher Depp II began his life in a small town in Kentucky and moved around frequently as a child.
 He is of English descent, with an interesting mix of Belgian, Dutch, and French ancestry.
 Johnny catapulted to fame in the movie Edward Scissorhands (1990) and has since played many weird and wonderful roles.
 Some of Johnny’s more notable roles include Captain Jack Sparrow in Pirates of the Caribbean: The Curse of the Black Pearl (2003) and the Mad Hatter in Alice in Wonderland (2010).
-He owned property and a vineyard while living in the south of France with then-wife Vanessa Paradis, and joined a host of famous expats who became a US resident again to avoid paying income tax in both countries.
+He owned French property and a vineyard while living in the south of France with then-wife Vanessa Paradis, and joined a host of famous expats who became a US resident again to avoid paying French income tax.

 8. Charlize Theron: from Benoni, South Africa to Los Angeles, United States

 Charlize is a famous actress and producer who is both a South African citizen and a naturalized citizen of the United States.
 She has French, German, and Dutch ancestry, and grew up on a small farm in Benoni.
 After spending a year modeling in Europe, she moved to Los Angeles to follow her dream of becoming an actress.
 Her breakthrough film, The Devil’s Advocate (1997), first shot Charlize to fame.
 She is now well-known for playing the wicked stepmother in Snow White and the Huntsman (2012).
 She is also a UN Messenger of Peace and has two adopted children.